Many people think gait analysis is all about—and only about—someone watching you walk or run and evaluating your feet and your shoes.

 At Spinal and Sports Care, when we conduct a gait analysis, your feet are only one small piece of your biomechanical puzzle.
 What happens to your feet is merely part of a holistic, whole body, integrated movement pattern.

-Gait analysis uncovers precisely how your body is moving, from your feet up.
+Gait analysis aims to uncover precisely how your body is moving, from your feet up.
 Every activity, even standing still, represents a unique movement pattern.
 That pattern is bred from your habits and lifestyle, as well as your body’s mobility, stability, flexibility and strength.
 Every action you take—running stride, pedal stroke, swim stroke, etc.—represents that unique movement pattern.
 If your movements include compensations (and they likely do), gait analysis can pinpoint the areas in the body where these losses of efficiency originate.
 Athletes get into trouble when major compensation, which often leads to true dysfunction, continues for extended periods of time resulting in pain and injury.

 How Compensations Affect Your Gait